mitsinjou/my-git-lecture/git-lecture.md

+# Setup of a Github Repository

-# create a new repository on the command line
+## create a new repository on the command line

-## In a Directory:
+## In the working Directory (you want to track):

 **(shell)**